Smoking Pork Butt – The Right Way!

 While there are plenty of ways to make smoked pork butt, I have been following this technique for years and my friends and family have always begged me to make it again and again.
 It doesn't hurt that pulled pork happens to be one of my favorite dishes.

-Before starting out on the preparation, you will want to ensure that you have all the ingredients you will need at hand.
+Before starting out on the preparation for smoking meat, you will want to ensure that you have all the ingredients you will need at hand.
 There could be nothing worse than getting started on what could possibly be the most impressive pork butt that you could ever make and finding that you don't have everything to make it.
 To help make sure that this doesn't happen, following is everything that you will need.

 When Choosing the Meat